 While facing the old Menard’s in the parking lot that day, we also learned the old Nichols Library property had been purchased (March 2017) with a proposal for redevelopment.
 Though all the details were not known that afternoon, tearing down the significant structure was rumored as part of the plan to build a substantial 4-story building the would change the face of the gateway to downtown.

-We couldn’t believe that during the recent plan and zoning commission and city council process to approve the Truth Lutheran Church building at Bauer and Mill streets that we’d failed to connect the dots.
+We found it hard to believe that during the recent plan and zoning commission and city council process to approve the Truth Lutheran Church building at Bauer and Mill streets that we’d failed to connect the dots.
 A developer had negotiated a land swap and a bill of sale for a piece of property that many folks in the downtown community considered to be protected by historic and restrictive covenants.

 Fast forward to the City Council Meeting scheduled for 7PM Sept.
 19